-In the first half of 2020, 10 new vendors were added to the 15 that came on board in 2019, accounting for incremental revenue of around $26 million.
-Sales from existing vendors grew at a 15% clip and, with these sorts of growth figures, it’s not a surprise to see that Dicker Data’s market share has increased markedly in the last decade or so.
+In 2020, 8 new vendors were added to the 15 that came on board in 2018 and 2019, accounting for incremental revenue of around $9.8 million.
+Sales from existing vendors grew at a 13% clip and, with these sorts of growth figures, it's not a surprise to see that Dicker Data's market share has increased markedly in the last decade or so.

 Why We Like Dicker Data

-These are reliable results, but it’s not just the extent of improvements in 2020 that has caught our eye.
-It’s been a marvellous long-term generator of increasing profits over several years, which has led to an ever-rising fully franked dividend — paid quarterly.
-The 35.5 cents it paid in dividends for the trailing twelve months (inclusive of the 1 December 2020 dividend) provides for a dividend yield of 3.4% at the current price.
-Given its performance to date, however, we think it’s likely that the dividend will continue to increase from here.
+A function of these good results over the last several year has been the ever-rising fully franked dividend — paid quarterly.
+The 33 cents it paid in dividends in the last twelve months provides for a dividend yield of 3.2% at the current price.
+Given its performance to date, however, we think it's possible that the dividend may continue to increase from here.

-Additionally, it’s not hard to notice the regular buying of shares on-market by insiders.
-Throughout 2019, and through 2020, key senior staff and directors have continued to top up their holdings.
-Whilst this doesn’t guarantee performance, we’re pleased that senior management is not just tagging along for the salary but, instead, is continuing to add to their ownership stakes in the company.
-It’s this sort of shareholder alignment that we like.
+Additionally, it's not hard to notice the regular buying of shares on-market by insiders.
+Throughout 2019, 2020 and well in 2021, key senior staff and directors have continued to top up their holdings.
+Whilst this doesn't guarantee performance, we're pleased that senior management is not just tagging along for the salary but, instead, is continuing to add to their ownership stakes in the company.
+It's this sort of shareholder alignment that we like.

 Risks and When We'd Sell

 A critical risk is the level of debt currently on the balance sheet.
 As of 31 December 2019, the Debt to Equity ratio sat around 1.37 times, with total debt up slightly from the balance in 2018.
-But we’re pleased to see that, from the period to 30 June 2020, this ratio has reduced to 0.57 with a concomitant increase in its ability to meet its interest bill on the back of improving cash flows.
-Still, whilst we believe that the balance sheet is manageable, there’s a risk that its $90 million debt burden could negatively affect it if sales don’t meet expectations or there’s a poor management of cash flow.
+But we're pleased to see that,in 2020, this ratio has reduced to 0.74 with a concomitant increase in its ability to meet its interest bill on the back of improving cash flows.
+Still, whilst we believe that the balance sheet is manageable, there's a risk that its $120 million debt burden could negatively affect it if sales don't meet expectations or there's a poor management of cash flow.